mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/index.md

 The workflow on the left shows the creation of a base OS image in the vCenter vSphere client using inputs from Packer.
 The workflow on the right shows how DKP uses that same base OS image to create CAPI-enabled VM images for your cluster.

-After creating the base image, the DKP image builder uses it to create a CAPI-enabled image.
-You can that resulting image with the DKP `create cluster` command to create the VM nodes in your cluster.
+After creating the base image, the DKP image builder uses it to create a CAPI-enabled vSpher template that includes the Kubernetes objects for the cluster.
+You can use that resulting template with the DKP `create cluster` command to create the VM nodes in your cluster directly on a vCenter server.
 From that point, you can use DKP to provision and manage your cluster.

-%%% to get started, fulfill the prereq's
+To get started, fulfill the [prerequisites][prerequisites].

+[prerequisites]: /prerequisites